Chip Royce, Flywheel Advisors – September 6, 2022

 What can companies do to best compete in this communication-challenged B2B marketing environment?

-joint management, information systems, and goals.
+with unified management, information systems, and goals.

 This new structure starts with organizational design.